Comparing topics¶

 show()

-The chart uses a colour-blind-safe palette and, because there are only a few topics, labels the lines directly so the reader need not match colours to a legend.
+The chart uses a colour-blind-safe palette and, because there are only a few topics, labels the lines directly, so the reader never has to match colours to a legend.
 Each label carries the topic's total record count.
 The shaded band around each line is a Wilson stability range, wide in the early years when the reference set is small and the share would move easily, and narrower as the literature grows.
-Because Scopus returns exact counts rather than a sample, the band is illustrative rather than a confidence interval, a point the caption on the figure makes plain.
+Scopus returns exact counts, so nothing here is a sample from which an interval could be estimated.
+The band is illustrative, a point the caption on the figure makes plain.

 When one topic is the focus of a figure, highlight draws it in an accent colour and greys the rest, which keeps the context visible without letting it compete.
 The named topic must be one of the comparison topics in the frame.